US STOCKS-S&P 500 ends down, Walt Disney weighs

 The Dow Jones Industrial Average hit a record high before ending lower, pulled down by Walt Disney.

-Shares of Disney, down 3.65%, and Pfizer, down almost 5%, weighed more than any other stocks on the S&P 500.
+Shares of Disney, down almost 4%, and Pfizer, down almost 5%, weighed more than any other stocks on the S&P 500.

 The index's four-day losing streak was its longest since Sept.
 21.